bharathsivaram10/sn-teamspotting/README.md

    Extract frames for both SoccerNet Action Spotting and SoccerNet Ball Action Spotting using the [`extract_frames_sn.py`](/extract_frames_sn.py) and [`extract_frames_snb.py`](/extract_frames_snb.py) scripts.

 4. **Update the config file**:
-   Update the [config file](/config/SoccerNetBall/SoccerNetBall_baseline.json) to set the paths for frame directories (for both datasets), checkpoint and predictions saving locations, and where to store the processed dataset information.
+   Update the [config file](/config/SoccerNetBall/SoccerNetBall_baseline.json) to set the paths for frame directories (for both datasets), and checkpoint and predictions saving locations.
 For details on the configuration parameters, refer to the corresponding [README](/config/SoccerNetBall/README.md).

 5. **Run initial training setup**:
    Execute the [`train_tdeed_bas.py`](/train_tdeed_bas.py) script, specifying the model name corresponding to the configuration file (`SoccerNetBall_baseline` in this case).
 For the first run, set the `store_mode` parameter in the configuration to "store".
 This will partition the untrimmed videos into clips and store information such as the starting frame and processed labels, enabling faster data loading during training.